Homebound Delivery Services Policy

 Homebound services are provided at no cost to the patron.
 Delivery will be scheduled at the mutual convenience of staff and patron, every two to three weeks.
 Homebound patrons are not charged overdue fines, but will be charged for any materials that are lost or damaged.
 For the protection of patrons and the protection of library materials, items will only be delivered directly to the Homebound patron, a family member, or staff member of a facility.

 Patrons registered for Homebound services may call or email the library to request specific titles or to request a staff member to select materials based on reading preferences.
-The staff who coordinates Homebound services will maintain a record of all items checked out by homebound patrons for the purposes of selecting materials.
+The staff who coordinates Homebound services will maintain a record of all items checked out by H

-Staff or volunteers may choose not to enter a home, leave a home immediately, and/or recommend suspension of homebound service if any of the following conditions exist:
+Staff or volunteers may choose not to enter a home, leave a home immediately, and/or recommend suspension of H

 1) Any person in the home presents threatening, obscene, or abusive language, gestures, or images.